Email for idiots: 7 Steps to a Better Internet

 New to email?
 Here are 7 tips to help you get started on communicating via email.

 It seems everyone has a similar story of their first email being firstname.lastname@example.org.
 Our understanding of how to use email (or how we communicate digitally) has come a long way, but it’s apparent to me that a number of people still don’t write emails very well.
 After many years and many more emails, I’ve figured out what makes an email useful and what makes it confusing.
 Here’s my attempt at cleaning up the internet:

 Some of us receive 100’s, if not 1000’s of emails a day.
 And most of the time they’re tabled until they can get the right attention.
 Yes, there are ways of starring and labelling emails.
 But if you want your email to be opened and found not only today but later down the road, make the subject line make sense and be searchable.

 #2 Say hello.

 This might seem pretty obvious.
 If you don’t address who you’re speaking to at the start of your email, you’re laying the groundwork for a very cold experience indeed.
-Here is where you get to be human, and ensure that your personality and relationship is clear.
+Here is where you get to be human and ensure that your personality and relationship are clear.

 #3 Frame purpose.